camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 - The workflow engine will stop processing due to the loss of the quorum

-Looking at it from a high-level point of view, the following should be considered:
+The following high-level steps need to be taken in case of the passive region loss:

 - Follow the [operational procedure](<!-- TODO: Link -->) to temporarily recover from the region loss and unblock the workflow engine
 - Follow the [operational procedure](<!-- TODO: Link -->) to recreate a new permanent region that will become your new passive region